Indianapolis Pedestrian Accident Lawyer

 Bodily liability insurance is designed to pay for all injuries caused by the driver of a vehicle to others, including pedestrians.
 Therefore, if the driver was at fault, their insurance coverage will pay for injuries up to their policy amount.

-Because injuries are often so severe in pedestrian accidents, the victim – or their surviving family members – may choose to file a lawsuit in order to recover compensation instead.
+Because injuries are often so severe in pedestrian accidents, the victim – or their surviving family members – may choose to hire a pedestrian car accident lawyer to file a lawsuit in order to recover compensation instead.
 Doing so may yield a higher damages amount than filing a claim with an insurance company alone.
+If you are the victim of a pedestrian car accident, contact a pedestrian car accident lawyer at Rowe and Hamilton law firm for a FREE evaluation.
+Call 317-482-7888 today!